franciscop/react-test/readme.md

 ### Basics of testing

+> TODO: add some intro to testing and best practices here

-### Frequent Questions
+### FAQ

-#### Is this an official React library?
+#### Is this an official Facebook/React library?

-No, it's not.
-This follows the community convention of calling a library related to React as `react-NAME`.
+No. This follows the community convention of calling a library related to React as `react-NAME`.
 It is made [by these contributors](https://github.com/franciscop/react-test/graphs/contributors) without any involvement of Facebook or [React](https://reactjs.org/).

 #### How can I contribute?

+Thanks!
 Please read the [Contributing Guide](./Contributing.md) where we explain how to get started with the project.
-Right now there are [some issues labelled for beginners](https://github.com/franciscop/react-test/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) so please feel free to implement those!
+Right now there are [some beginner-friendly issues](https://github.com/franciscop/react-test/labels/good%20first%20issue) so please feel free to implement those!

+I will try to help as much as possible on the PRs.

+#### I have a problem, how do I fix it?

+Don't sweat it, [just open an issue](https://github.com/franciscop/react-test/issues/new).
+React Test is in an early phase with incomplete documentation so feel free to read the code or ask directly in the issues.

+This will change once the library is more stable, there's more documentation and if the community grows (maybe a chat, or reddit group, or ...).